Prohibited & Restricted Conduct

 - Wearing of uniforms or apparel that is conspicuous and not normally in good taste;

-- Engaging in degrading or humiliating games, activities, stunts, or buffoonery; including requiring, encouraging, or expecting individuals to carry, possess, or maintain objects or items;
+- Engaging in degrading or humiliating games, activities, stunts; including requiring, encouraging, or expecting individuals to carry, possess, or maintain objects or items;

 - Requiring or compelling the consumption of liquid (including alcohol), food, drinks, or other substances;